atmish01/Vihaan-IEEE-Hackathon-Project/README.md

 * We can integrate Speech to Text Recognition feature to benefit rural people, who are not well versed with tech, in searching and uploading their products.

 ### Tech Stack:
-HTML, CSS, JavaScript, JQuery, BootStrap, MongoDB, Node.js, Express
+HTML, CSS, JavaScript, JQuery, BootStrap, MongoDB, Node.js, ExpressJS